This project has been handed off and is expected to ship by April 2026.

 Surfaces important context including item location, availability, and lender message.

-Since requests move through multiple stages, they need to be sorted effectively
+With requests spread across different stages, they needed to be sorted efficiently

 ITERATION